In the applied mineralogy group these people work:

 Ing.
 Michaela Dvořáková, Ph.D.

 - Migration of heavy metals in the environment

 Zeolites are crystalline hydrated aluminosilicates of alkaline metals alkaline earth metals.
 The basic of zeolite structure is anionic frame of Si and Al T-atoms, which are tetrahedral coordinated with oxygen atoms.
 By reason of electrostatic forces it is not possible to make an Al-O-Al bond.
 Tetrahedrons form single or multipath circles, thereby cavities with diferent size originate in zeolite structure.
 These cavities are connected by channels.
 Non-frames cations are not fixed closely and can be changed for another cations.
 Zeolites are often used in ion-exchange reactions, have unique properties as sorbents and molecular sieves, and play important role in heterogenous catalysis.
 Zeolites offer in natural localities and a number of it was prepared synthetically.

-On Department of Solid State Chemistry there was developed a synthesis technology based on hydrothermaly reaction of fly-ashes (from power plants) and certified many use-possibilities of these zeolites (heavy metal cations separation, radioactive isotopes separation from waste water, use in agriculture, etc.).
+In the Department of Solid State Chemistry, a synthesis technology was developed based on the hydrothermal reaction of fly-ashes (from power plants) and certified many use-possibilities of these zeolites (heavy metal cations separation, radioactive isotopes separation from wastewater, use in agriculture, etc.).

 2. Migration of heavy metals in the environment

 With anorganic materials hang together possibility of their utilization besides protection of environment, especially as sorbents of toxic substances. research is focused on study of geochemical properties of arsenic and selenium in natural parts of environment.
 Additional important aspect is study and characterization of structure-chemical properties of natural and synthetic sorbents matching for disposal of these elements from contaminated areas.

 Especially toxic oxoanions of arsenic, antimony and selenium, their geochemical properties, stability in waters and soils, transport through the environment.